RickKimball/vendor/README.md

 Put your custom board entry in this file.
 The stm32/boards.txt file is actually the only required file if you just want to add a new board name with different compile options.
 However, typically you will also add a variant directory and make pin changes.
 In this example the board name used is 'bluepill'

 This is where you reference the STM32:variant package.
-This line shows the correct vendor name and core name to use for the ST core:
+This line shows the correct vendor name and core name to use for the STM core:
 ```
 bluepill.build.core=STM32:arduino
 ```
 Normally the 'build.core=' value would just be 'arduino'.
 By using 'STM32:arduino' we are telling the arduino builder to go elsewhere and use a different vendor's core package.
-The vendor name ST chose to use was 'STM32'.
+The vendor name STM chose to use was 'STM32'.
 I'm not sure why.
 A better name might have been 'stm' or 'st'.
 However, because they used uppercase STM32, that is what you have to use to reference it.
 The vendor name can be found in $HOME/.arduino15/packages/ after an install from the board manager.

-Setting the build.core to STM32:arduino, tells the arduino builder to use the platform.txt logic defined from the ST core.
-The builder uses whatever commands are defined for the compiler, linker, and tools in the ST core platform.txt.
+Setting the build.core to STM32:arduino, tells the arduino builder to use the platform.txt logic defined from the STM core.
+The builder uses whatever commands are defined for the compiler, linker, and tools in the STM core platform.txt.
 However, the big difference is that it will use the build.xxx entries we define in our boards.txt and pass them to the platform.txt commands in STM32.
-We dont write any core code, instead we use the ST core code but we can affect compiler arguments it is provided from our boards.txt.
+We dont write any core code, instead we use the STM core code but we can affect compiler arguments it is provided from our boards.txt.

 When upload is pressed, we also have to indicate if we want to use the tools in STM32.
 This line provides that information: